-GDGs were convened to review the available evidence and determine the recommendations and good practice statements (GPS) found in this document.
-GDGs consisted of individuals with broad expertise spanning multiple specialties, across all WHO regions, and were genderbalanced (See Authorship, contributors and acknowledgements).
-Consensus was sought for recommendations and good practice statements.
-When consensus was not achieved, approval of a recommendation or good practice statement required a majority (>70%) of the GDG.
+The GDGs are convened to review the available evidence and determine the recommendations and good practice statements (GPS) found in this document.
+GDGs consist of individuals with broad expertise spanning multiple specialities, across all WHO regions and are genderbalanced.
+A consensus is sought for recommendations and good practice statements.
+When consensus is not achieved, approval of a recommendation or GPS requires a majority (> 70%) of the GDG voting members.
 The technical officer who leads the development of the guidelines collects the required declaration of interests (DOI) from GDG members and assesses them for any potential conflicts.
-If a conflict of interest is identified, appropriate actions are taken in accordance with the WHO Handbook for guideline development and WHO Guidelines for DOI for WHO Experts [12][13].
-These include removal from the GDG or recusal from voting or discussion for a particular recommendation or a decision to take no action.
-Members of the GDGs and any DOIs declared are detailed in the Authorship, contributors and acknowledgement section.
-External review group members were also identified for specific technical areas and engaged for additional review of the guidelines.
-External review groups do not change the recommendations made by the GDG, but major concerns were brought back to the GDG for additional discussion.
+If a conflict of interest is identified, appropriate actions are taken in accordance with the WHO Handbook for guideline development and WHO Guidelines for DOI (for WHO Experts) [16][17].
+This includes removal from the GDG or recusal from voting or discussion for a particular recommendation or a decision to take no action.
+External review group members are also identified for specific technical areas and engaged for additional review of the guidelines.
+External review groups do not change the recommendations made by the GDG; however major concerns are brought back to the GDG for additional discussion.
+For more information on authorship, contributions, and DOI, please refer to this section.